bgd-labs/aave-proposals-v3/src/20240805_AaveV3ZkSync_AaveV3ZkSyncActivation/AaveV3ZkSyncActivation.md

 This proposal allows the Aave governance to activate the Aave V3 zkSync pool (3.1) by completing all the initial setup and listing USDC, USDT, WETH, wstETH, ZK as suggested by the risk service providers engaged with the DAO on the [governance forum](https://governance.aave.com/t/arfc-deployment-of-aave-on-zksync/17937/7).

+_Please note: Due to [issue on the dependencies of the ZkSync Era compiler](https://governance.aave.com/t/bgd-aave-v3-zksync-activation-issue-report/18819), the instance has been re-deployed with the fixed compiler version zksolc `1.5.3`._

-All the Aave zkSync V3 addresses can be found in the [aave-address-book](https://github.com/bgd-labs/aave-address-book/blob/4ddb4646a8c743a0bad578675279cde9723d7b91/src/AaveV3ZkSync.sol).
+All the Aave zkSync V3 addresses can be found in the [aave-address-book](TODO).

 ## Motivation